Selected content adapted from material by Marty Stepp, Jessica Miller, and Victoria Kirst © 2012. Used by permission.

 <label><input type="radio" name="cc" value="visa" checked="checked" /> Visa</label> <label><input type="radio" name="cc" value="mastercard" /> MasterCard</label> <label><input type="radio" name="cc" value="amex" /> American Express</label>

-element can be targeted by CSS style rules<select>
+label element can be targeted by CSS style rules<select>,

 <option>